 - The contractors or subcontractors aren’t licensed, bonded or insured (You should never hire an unlicensed contractor no matter how much money it could save you)

 - There’s no labor warranty (All new roofs come with a manufacturer’s material warranty, but it’s up to the roofer to offer a labor warranty on their work.)

-- Roofers aren’t disposing the old roof materials (Read the contract carefully to see if this is the case or not)
+- Roofers aren’t disposing of the old roof materials (Read the contract carefully to see if this is the case or not)